What is a biostimulator? Explanation of Lanluma and Radiesse

 Personal advice

-A biostimulator like Lanluma or Radiesse encourages the body to produce its own collagen.
+A biostimulator such as Lanluma or Radiesse stimulates the body to produce collagen itself.
 The results develop gradually and focus on skin improvement and firming from within.
-During a personal consultation, we will carefully assess whether this treatment is suitable for your skin condition and needs.
+During a personal consultation, we carefully assess whether this treatment is suitable for your skin condition and wishes.